 Apple - The entire reason that Apple broke through in their market can be traced back to their decision to keep things super simple.
 Their brand identity is sleek, clean, and uncluttered and you can see this in their products, their ads, and their stores.
 In my opinion, it’s one of the main reasons (or THE main reason) people pay so much money for their products!

 I would never call these brands boring just because they have a consistent brand.
 Sometimes, I will have someone reach out who has lots of ideas and wants to incorporate a lot of colors, fonts, and elements into their brand design and I just have to educate them a little bit on why I don’t feel that’s the best strategy for their business.
 They usually end up agreeing with me, especially once they see how NOT boring a really great brand identity can be!

 For example, check out all the different ways my client Stephanie Civitillo can use the brand identity I designed for her cajun restaurant, Roux, to create a consistent experience:

 You know that quote by Coco Chanel that says we should remove one accessory before leaving the house?
 I kind of agree, but with fonts and colors!
 So many people who DIY their brand make the mistake of doing too much, but I think a simple and consistent approach is usually better.

 Do you have any questions for me about branding and consistency?
 I always love hearing from you so feel free to leave a comment below and share your thoughts!

-Karla is an award-winning designer and branding expert.
-She has designed for brands including BRIT + CO, Discovery, HGTV, Food Network, Facebook, Yale and more.
-Her specialty is helping elevate brands through well-crafted design.
+Karla is an award-winning designer, branding expert and mentor.
+She has designed for brands including BRIT+CO, Discovery, HGTV, Food Network, Facebook, and more.